 Full-time enrollment at NC State University is normally defined as 12 or more credit hours for undergraduate students and a minimum of 9 hours per semester for graduate students.
 For F-1 students, one (3 credit) online or distance education course may be used each semester to help satisfy full-time enrollment requirements.
-J-1 students cannot use online credits to satisfy the enrollment requirements.
+J-1 students are limited to one online or distance education course each semester.
 Students who have authorization to take a reduced course load and will take only one course in a semester are not permitted to take that course through on-line or distance education.